SDU-SW-Engineering/Advanced_Software_Architecture/README.md

 This directory contains the latex source files essential for the group report and the reflections document.

 ### Src
-While currently empty, this folder is intended for organizing and storing all your code.
+This folder is intended for organizing and storing all your code.

 ## Compiling Latex
 You can compile latex source files to PDF locally.
 Multiple options are available; choose the one you prefer.